CMS87/mining-calculator/README.md

 4. Vercel will auto-detect Vite settings
 5. Click "Deploy"
 6. Your site will be available at `https://[your-project].vercel.app`

-### Option 4: Cloudflare Pages

-1. Sign up for a free [Cloudflare](https://pages.cloudflare.com/) account
-2. Click "Create a project" → "Connect to Git"
-3. Select your repository
-4. Build settings:
-   - Build command: `npm run build`
-   - Build output directory: `dist`
-5. Click "Save and Deploy"
-6. Your site will be available at `https://[your-project].pages.dev`

 ## 💻 Local Development